When school starts, schedules often change to accommodate early bed times for earlier rise times. And now as we all transition to "school from home

 ), many kids are motivated when they have their own space to focus.
 Encourage them to find their own style and take pride in creating the best setting for their success.
 Help them decorate and personalize it, and check on how to best evolve the space to suit their changing needs.
 Getting and staying organized is a very important skill to learn during these formative years, and creating the right environment to establish and re-enforce good habits can make a real difference.
 (See all of our loft beds with desks

 Siblings, pets, visitors… who can concentrate when the house is full of distractions?
-Limit them by either timing homework during hours of low activity (i.e. before the rest of the family barges in), or encouraging a “closed door” location to complete homework before re-joining the action going on in the rest of the house.
+Limit them by either timing homework or homeschool during hours of low activity (i.e. before the rest of the family barges in), or encouraging a “closed door” location to complete homework before re-joining the action going on in the rest of the house.
 Some kids do better with some background noise (like soft music), which can help drown out other sounds.
 If your child struggles with distractions, you may want to check whether a set of earphones with soothing sounds can help them concentrate.

 5. Offer the right help when they are stuck

 When your child asks for help, try asking questions, and offer different perspectives or ways to imagine the same problem.
 Visualize a math challenge, or relate it back to a real life situation he or she will remember.
 Don’t give them the answer – it’s their problem to solve.
 If they still can’t get it right, see if another member of the family or a friend can provide another perspective.
 If all else fails, it’s OK to admit to the teacher that he or she worked hard on a problem but simply could not solve it.